Approximating Numerical Fluxes Using Fourier Neural Operators for Hyperbolic Conservation Laws: Algorithms for Flux Fourier Neural Operator

 Here, $F$ denotes a physical flux in the conservation law.
 By combining $\mathcal{L}_{tm}$ and $\mathcal{L}_{consi}$, we train our model based on the subsequent loss for a given dataset of functions $\{U_{i}\}_{i=1,\dots,m}$:

 }

-We now describe algorithms for training and inference as shown in Algorithm \ref{alg:1} and \ref{alg:2}.
-Figure \ref{fluxFNO} illustrates the inference pipeline.
-First, we present an algorithm for the scalar conservation law in a 1D periodic domain using data generated by a first-order time step.
-Here, the functional data assume the shape of [batch size, size of domain, 1].
-Notably, each batch comprises the continuous progress of one function rather than randomly selected function snapshots.
-Second, we demonstrate the algorithms that are now combined with the RK method in Algorithms \ref{alg:3} and \ref{alg:4}.

-Note that although the numerical scheme is complex, we can apply the above basic algorithm to approximate the numerical flux produced by the numerical scheme end-to-end.
+We now describe the training and inference algorithms as indicated in Algorithm \ref{alg:1} and \ref{alg:2}.
+Figure \ref{fluxFNO} shows the inference pipeline.
+Initially, we introduce an algorithm for a scalar conservation law within a 1D periodic domain using a first-order time step.
+For multidimensional cases, add the flux for each spatial axis.
+Here, the functional data are structured as [batch size, $N_{t}$, $N_{x}$, 1], where $N_{t}$ and $N_{x}$ represent the number of grid points in time and space, respectively.
+Notably, each batch contains the continuous evolution of function, rather than randomly chosen function snapshots.
+Next, we explain the algorithms now integrated with the RK method in Algorithms \ref{alg:3} and \ref{alg:4}.
+Although not shown in the algorithm, designing the input dimension of the FNO model's lifting layer to consider the concatenated vector dimensions (in this case, $p+q+1$ dimensions.
+The additional 1 is for the positional embedding of the domain.) is necessary.
+For vector-valued cases, the algorithm remains identical, except that for an $N$-dimensional vector-valued function, the concatenated function would have dimensions $N(p+q)$.
+It's important to note that neural networks can approximate nonlinear functions, so numerical fluxes that incorporate nonlinear schemes like Flux limiters or WENO can also be approximated end-to-end.
+Certainly, combining methods such as flux-limiters and WENO with our approach is also conceivable.

 Furthermore, we present the following theorem to estimate the inference of the Flux FNO.
 This theorem combines the statistical attributes of the neural network model and properties of classical numerical theory.
 Notably, the actual experimental results demonstrate a better performance than the following theorem (e.g., robustness to OOD samples, stability, and faster convergence rate).
-A more profound theoretical exploration of this combination can be conducted, including estimations of OOD samples and stability analyses.
+For future work, it is possible to consider research on the estimation of out-of-distribution (OOD) samples or stability analysis of approximated flux.
+In the theorem, we clarify assumptions about the dataset.
+Suppose $D\big|_{t=0}$ is a dataset composed of $m$ functions generated from the distribution $\mathcal{D}$.
+Then, let $D\big|_{t=\tilde{t}}$ be a dataset composed of $m$ functions which are solutions at time $t=\tilde{t}$ to the initial conditions for each corresponding data point in $D\big|_{t=0}$.
+Since each data point in $D\big|_{t=\tilde{t}}$ is independent, we can treat them as i.i.d. samples from a hypothetical distribution.